avantika2195/AI-Assistant-virtually-impaired/README.md

 Text-to-Speech API — For voice output

-OpenAI / NLP Models — For intelligent responses
+OpenAI - For other API Integrations

 🧩 Future Enhancements